bitcoin-atom/electrum-locale/README.md

 # electrum-locale

-This repository contains frozen translations for [Electrum](https://github.com/spesmilo/electrum), used for reproducible/deterministic builds.
+This repository contains frozen translations for [Electrum Atom](https://github.com/spesmilo/electrum), used for reproducible/deterministic builds.

 If you would like to help in contributing translations, please